saxix/django-adminactions/docs/source/signals.rst

 ``adminaction_start``
 =====================

-Sent when the action's form is validated ( POST request), **just before** the execution of the action The handler can raise a :ref:`actioninterrupted` to avoid the action's execution.
+Sent after the form has been validated (POST request), **just before** the execution of the action The handler can raise a :ref:`actioninterrupted` to avoid the stop execution.
 The handler can rely on the following parameter:

     * sender: :class:`django:django.db.models.Model`
     * action: string. name of the action